 The National Anzac Centre honours the Anzac story.
-Set within Albany Heritage Park, using multi-media and interactive technologies, the Centre offers visitors a deeply personal connection with the Anzac experience.
+Set within Albany Heritage Park, and using multi-media and interactive technologies, the Centre offers visitors a deeply personal connection with the Anzac experience.
 With content developed by the Western Australian Museum and Australian War Memorial, the key phases and events of the First World War are told through the voices of the Anzacs themselves.
-Recognising the 'NZ' in Anzac, it is both an Australian and New Zealand story.
+Commemorating the ‘NZ’ in Anzac, it is both an Australian and New Zealand story.